filisko/grav-plugin-downloads-counter/README.md

 ![Image of Yaktocat](/assets/3.png)

 ## Notes
-If you have any ideas to improve it, just let me know!
+Let me know if you have any ideas to improve it.